MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 # Troubleshooting MBAM 2.5 installation problems

-This article introduces how to troubleshoot Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 installation issues in a stand-alone configuration.
+This article introduces how to troubleshoot Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 installation issues in a standalone configuration.

-## Referring MBAM log files for troubleshooting purpose
+## Referring MBAM log files for troubleshooting

 MBAM includes logging for server installation, client installation, and events.
-This logging should be referred to for troubleshooting purpose.
+This logging should be referred to for troubleshooting.

 ### MBAM server installation log files